A proportionate political and policy response to populism will require that we draw from both sides of our ideological spectrum, writes Sean Speer.

 There are some empirical considerations to bring to bear, including the benefits and costs of high marginal tax rates, for example.
 But fundamentally this is a normative question where both the Left and the Right have something to offer.

 A proportionate political and policy response will require that we draw from both sides of our ideological spectrum.
-The Left’s emphasis on institutional barriers to social mobility and the role of public policy to break down them will be an essential component.
+The Left’s emphasis on institutional barriers to social mobility and the role of public policy to break them down will be an essential component.
 So too is the Right’s thinking about the role of families, the dignity of work, and the limits of state action.
 This cannot be an all-or-nothing proposition.

 A constructive response to populism